kluctl/flux-kluctl-controller/docs/api/kluctldeployment.md

 <td>
 <em>(Optional)</em>
 <p>RenameContexts specifies a list of context rename operations.
-This is useful when the kluctl project&rsquo;s cluster configs specify contexts that do not match with the contexts found in the kubeconfig while deploying.
+This is useful when the kluctl target&rsquo;s context does not match with the contexts found in the kubeconfig while deploying.
 This is the case when using kubeconfigs generated from service accounts, in which case the context name is always &ldquo;default&rdquo;.</p>
 </td>